Cathlesichthys

-Cathlesichthys is an extinct genus of homostiid arthrodire from Wee Jasper, during the Early Devonian.
+Cathlesichthys is an extinct genus of homostiid arthrodire from the Wee Jasper reef in New South Wales, Australia, during the Early Devonian.

 Etymology

 The generic epithet honors Ian and Helen Cathles, being a compound of their surname combined with the Greek word for fish ιχθύς (ichthýs).
 The specific epithet refers to the location of where it was found (Wee Jasper).

 Description

 Cathlesichthys is known from an incomplete paranuchal, and nuchal plates, attaining a skull length of around 20 cm.